evkx/evkx.github.io/content/models/skoda/elroq/elroq_85/_index.md

 ---
 title: SKODA Elroq 85
 linktitle: "Elroq 85"
-description: "SKODA Elroq 85 is an all-electric crossover with a WLTP range of up to 560 km (348 miles).
+description: "SKODA Elroq 85 is an all-electric coupe SUV with a WLTP range of up to 560 km (348 miles).
 EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true